Tokyo Sungoliath: History

 The club was established in 1980, and since then they have won the All-Japan Championship on numerous occasions.
-They have also compete in the recently formed Top League since its founding in 2003.
+They have also competed in the Top League since its founding in 2003.
 The team has been improving in the League over the past few years.
 Suntory Sungoliath famously beat Wales 45-41 on Saturday 3 June 2001 whilst they were on tour in Japan.

 Top League Results

 In the first season of the Top League, 2003–04, Suntory finished 4th.
 In 2004–05 they finished 8th.
 The team was 6th in the 2005–06 season and jumped up to 2nd in the 2006-7 season under new coach Katsuyuki Kiyomiya and assisted by Michael Jones.

 In 2006 Suntory Sungoliath lost the final of the Top League and Microsoft Cup title to Toshiba Brave Lupus by a score of 33-18.
 Then in February 2007, Suntory Sungoliath again lost the final of the Top League and Microsoft Cup to Toshiba Brave Lupus before a crowd of 23,076 at Tokyo's Chichibunomiya Stadium (home to Mark Secker), the first sellout at the ground in 10 years, with the final score being just 14-13 to Toshiba Brave Lupus.

 In the first Top League game of the 2007-8 season Suntory gained revenge over Toshiba with a 10-3 win on October 26, 2007.
 At the end of the 13-game season Suntory was second behind Sanyo Wild Knights, having lost to Sanyo and by just one point to Coca-Cola West Red Sparks, and drawn 31-31 with Toyota Verblitz in the final round.
 Sanyo and Suntory met again in the Microsoft Cup final on February 24 to decide the 2007–08 Top League champion.
 Suntory won that game 14-10 with a very strong mauling attack.